Machine-Learning-Foundations/exercise_10_neural_networks/README.md

 To get a notion of how function learning of a dense layer network works on given data, we will first have a look at the example from the lecture.
 In the following task you will implement gradient descent learning of a dense neural network using `torch` and use it to learn a function, e.g. a cosine.

-- As a first step, create a cosine function in torch and add some noise with `torch.randn`.
-Use, for example, a signal length of $n = 200$ samples and a period of your choosing.
-This will be the noisy signal that the model is supposed to learn the underlaying cosine from.
+- Open `src/denoise_cosine.py` and go to the `__main__` function.
+Look at the code that is already there.
+You can see that a cosine function with a signal length of $n = 200$ samples has already been created in torch.
+In the for loop, which will be our train loop, some noise is added to the cosine function with `torch.randn`.
+This will be the noisy signal that the model is supposed to learn the underlying cosine from.

 - Recall the definition of the sigmoid function $\sigma$